Harassment (as defined under Prohibited Conduct #4) can take a variety of forms. Classifications include:

-- Harassment or sexual harassment can occur from student to student, and in some circumstances, from a student to a faculty or staff member.
-Sexual harassment may occur between individuals of the same or different genders.
+- Harassment can occur from student to student, and in some circumstances, from a student to a faculty or staff member.

 Complaint procedures for Harassment of any type:

-- Harassment or sexual harassment occurring between students living in the residence halls should be reported to your Residence Hall Director.
+- Harassment occurring between students living in the residence halls should be reported to your Residence Hall Director.

-- Harassment or sexual harassment occurring between students regarding situations that occur outside the residence halls should be reported to the Office of Conflict Resolution and Civic Responsibility at (518) 442-5501.
+- Harassment occurring between students regarding situations that occur outside the residence halls should be reported to Community Standards at (518) 442-5501.

-- Harassment or sexual harassment of a student by a faculty or staff member should be reported to the Office of Diversity and Inclusion at (518) 956-8110.
+- Harassment of a student by a faculty or staff member should be reported to the Office of Diversity and Inclusion at (518) 956-8110.

-- Any incident of harassment or sexual harassment can be reported to the University Police Department at (518) 442-3131.
+- Any incident of harassment can be reported to the University Police Department at (518) 442-3131.
 Harassment that involves violence or the threat of violence should always be reported to University Police.

 For counseling and support, contact: